apmp-dxfg/apmp-dxfg.github.io/pages/dxfg/dxfg-pdfa-tut-title-style.md

 ```

 #### Loading the background
-Finally, the background artwork is loaded the page is finalised (a new page is started by `\clearpage`)
+Finally, the background artwork is loaded and the page is finalised (a new page is started by `\clearpage`)
 ```tex {% raw %}
     \vfill